himanshujain1985/Bingo-Ticket-Generator/README.md

 # BingoGenerator

+This is a simple project to generate Bingo Ticket.
+Feel free to provide any feedback or if you see any problem with the logic used.
-This project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.
+This is generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

 ## Development server